badabing2005/PixelFlasher/README.md

   - Enabled / Disabled.
 - Display Android Platform Tools (SDK) version and warn / block if the version is old.
 - Install APK (an app) file from the computer onto the device.
+- Wireless Manager, to wirelessly connect to adb debug or adb wireless with pairing support.
 - Advanced features are hidden to keep the interface simple and easy to follow.
+- Easily open ADB shell to the device.
+- Support for Genymotion Scrcpy to mirror Android devices (video and audio) via USB or over TCP/IP, and allows to control the device with the keyboard and the mouse of the computer.
-- A lot of checks and validations for smooth operation.
+- A lot of checks and validations for smooth operation with quite verbose console output to inform about every step of the operation.
 - Automatic check for program updates.
 - Package (Application) Manager, [screenshot](images/Package-Manager.png):
   - Disable (Freeze)